 The platform's strength lies in database depth and accuracy.
 LexisNexis maintains one of the world's largest legal databases, ensuring comprehensive coverage of case law, statutes, and regulations.

-Brief Analysis has become particularly popular among litigators.
-The tool reviews legal briefs and identifies potentially relevant cases that weren't cited, helping attorneys strengthen their arguments.
+Brief Analysis reviews legal briefs and identifies potentially relevant cases that weren't cited, helping attorneys strengthen arguments.

 CoCounsel leverages GPT-4's advanced language understanding for comprehensive legal research and analysis.
 Built by Casetext, the platform focuses on research accuracy and collaborative workflows.